LavanyaPobbathi/Google-Search-Hover-Summarization/README.md

-# Google Search Hover Summarizer 📚
+# Google Search Hover AI Summarizer 📚

-**Google Search Hover Summarizer** is a Chrome extension that provides AI-powered summaries for search results on Google.
+**Google Search Hover AI Summarizer** is a Chrome extension that provides AI-powered summaries for search results on Google.
 Hover over a search result, and a summary appears in a sleek, informative popup without having to leave the search page.
 This project leverages Flask, Selenium, and Hugging Face’s LLaMA and BART models for real-time, accurate article summarization.

 ## 🎯 Project Overview
 The Google Search Hover Summarizer enhances your browsing experience by quickly summarizing articles right on the Google search page.
 This tool is perfect for researchers, students, and professionals looking to save time by reviewing concise summaries before committing to a full read.